-The Atlanta Coyote Project consists of scientists devoted to learning more about coyotes living within the metro Atlanta area of Georgia.
+The Atlanta Coyote Project consists of scientists devoted to learning more about coyotes and their role in urban ecosystems.

 Whether you are captivated, concerned, or just plain curious when it comes to coyotes, we strive to be a relevant and credible source of information and to provide strategies for avoiding human-coyote conflict.

 Coyotes are naturally wary of humans and will generally keep to themselves.
 However, if they learn to associate humans with food, problems can develop.
-Learn how to be proactive and peacefully coexist with coyotes by clicking on the paw icon.
+Learn how to be proactive and peacefully coexist with coyotes.

 Coyotes are related to dogs and wolves and they range widely throughout North America, including all of the U.S. except Hawaii.
 Coyotes typically eat small mammals, fruit, and insects.
 They can help to maintain a healthy and balanced ecosystem by controlling rodent populations and consuming carrion.
-Click on the paw icon above to learn more about the biology and natural history of these canids.
+Learn more about the biology and natural history of these canids.

-Click on the links below for news stories about the Atlanta Coyote Project.
+Click on the links to view news stories about the Atlanta Coyote Project.